Fire and rescue services

 Services provided by hospitals and medical centres aren't free, and payment is required before you leave the facility.
 Sometimes, the medical provider may ask you for payment before you receive treatment.

 Public hospitals can have shortages of medical supplies, including essential medication.
 They also have limited nursing care.
-You may be asked to pay a minor fee for medical treatment at a hospital or medical centre.
-Friends and relatives are usually required to give around-the-clock care.
+You may be asked to pay a fee for medical treatment at a hospital or medical centre.
+Friends and relatives are usually required to give or pay for around-the-clock care, including for tasks like helping you eat, wash and use the toilet.

 If you become seriously ill or injured, you may need evacuation.
 This is more likely if you're in a remote area or on a Greek island.
 You might be moved to Athens or another place with better facilities.
 Medical evacuation can be very expensive.